rprashanth85/Supplier-Invoice-and-Payment-Forecasting/README.md

 This study presents a robust sales prediction model utilizing XGBoost to enhance financial forecasting within ERP systems.
 The model achieved a training accuracy of 99.90% and a test accuracy of 97.20%, demonstrating XGBoost’s effectiveness in improving ERP financial forecasts.

 Following the study I started exploring XGBoost ensemble other models.
 In each step below I have updated the model based on findings.

+This study is hugely focused on Supplier Invoices Forecasting and touchbase on Supplier Payment Forecasting and Supplier Invoice Aging.

 1. XGBoost